softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 In this part of the Chess Project, you will implement a basic representation of the game of chess.
 This includes the setting up of the board and defining how pieces move.

+> [!NOTE]
-⚠ Review the [Game of Chess](the-game-of-chess.md) instruction to learn how to set up the board and how each of the pieces move.
+> Review the [Game of Chess](the-game-of-chess.md) instruction to learn how to set up the board and how each of the pieces move.

 ## Starter Code